Frequently Asked Questions

 Where can I get food and beverages while snowmobiling?

 In Yellowstone National Park, there are warming huts at Madison Junction and the Grand Canyon of Yellowstone, both of which sell snacks and beverages.
 At Old Faithful Geyser Basin and Mammoth Hot Springs there are fast food and full-service restaurants and lounges.
 Also, West Yellowstone offers a variety of restaurants and bars including barbeque, Italian, steakhouses, Chinese, pizza, fast food, and more--there is something for every taste and budget.

 What other activities are there in West Yellowstone?

 Some of the best Cross-Country ski trails in the world can be found at the Rendezvous Ski Trails located on the south edge of town.
-There is shopping, a public ice-skating rink, a movie theater, an IMAX theater, and the Grizzly Bear Discovery Center exhibits Alaskan brown bears and Wolves.
-Big Sky Ski Resort and Moonlight Basin Ski Resort, both located 60 miles to the north, offer a variety of terrain for beginner and expert skiers alike.
+There is shopping, a public ice-skating rink, a sledding hill, an IMAX movie theater, and the Grizzly and Wolf Discovery Center exhibits Alaskan brown bears and Wolves.
+Big Sky Ski Resort and Moonlight Basin Ski Resort, both located 50 miles to the north, offer a variety of terrain for beginner and expert skiers alike.

 We are happy to assist you with more questions or with travel arrangements: